AeliGo/dashboard-SwitchIn/README.md

 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For a detailed explanation on how things work, check out the [docs for React](https://reactjs.org/) and [docs for Echart API](https://ecomfe.github.io/echarts-doc/public/en/index.html).

 ## License
 MIT